breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 There are alot of tutorials out there already covering this topic, but in our case we gonna use [Nginx](http://nginx.org) to serve the SSL-Certificates and proxy the connection to an [Apache2](https://httpd.apache.org) service which is serving NextCloud.
 You can either use an existing Nginx configuration or follow the guide and deploy a new one.<!--more-->

+The Linux-Distribution doesn't really matter if you are a little familiar with it, but we going to use Ubuntu Server 16.04 LTS.
 For the purposes of this tutorial we gonna set up NextCloud under the Domain __"https://cloud.example.com/"__.
 Even though this is a step by step tutorial, it is always possible to skip some parts if you already configured them.